Hisahito/RoboChicken/README.md

-*RoboChicken answers doubts about the project *RoboChicken offers purchase and sale links *RoboChicken gives the price of the project token in real time *RoboChicken alerts purchases and sales of the project token in real time *Among other things.
+*RoboChicken answers doubts about the project *RoboChicken offers purchase and sale links *RoboChicken gives the price of the project token in real time *RoboChicken alerts purchases and sales of the project token in real time *RoboChicken display a inner menu with diferents options *Robochicken do marketing and promotion in a selected time in a selected group *Among other things.